apx-simracing/issues/.github/ISSUE_TEMPLATE/workshop-item-issue.md

 ---
 name: Workshop item issue
-about: Workshop item issue
+about: Related to mods available on the steam workshop
 title: "[Workshop]"
-labels: steam-workshop
+labels: mod, steam-workshop
 assignees: ''

 ---